ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 }];
 ```

-And our final _greenwood.config.js_ would look like this, which add a "one-off" [resource plugin](/plugins/resource/) to tell Greenwood to route requests to your theme pack files away from _node_modules+ and to the location of your projects files for development.
+And our final _greenwood.config.js_ would look like this, which adds a "one-off" [resource plugin](/plugins/resource/) to tell Greenwood to route requests to your theme pack files away from _node_modules+ and to the location of your projects files for development.

 Additionally, we make sure to pass the flag from above for `__isDevelopment` to our plugin.
 ```js